 May 1864.
 At Cadboll House, MacLeod of Cadboll, presented, from the National Lifeboat Institution, £1 to each of 12 fishermen who went to the rescue of small boat in distress in a violent storm.
 Each also received 6 shillings from a collection in appreciation of their deed.
-The 12 were Hugh Sutherland, Donald MacKenzie, Hugh Sutherland, Donald Sutherland, Alexander Tarrel, Hugh MacInnes, Hugh Sutherland, Alexander MacKenzie and William Tarrel all Hilton and Donald MacKenzie, Donald Skinner and Donald MacKenzie all Balintore.
+The 12 were Hugh Sutherland, Donald MacKenzie, Hugh Sutherland, Donald Sutherland, Alexander Tarrel, Alex Ross, Hugh MacInnes, Hugh Sutherland, Alexander MacKenzie and William Tarrel all Hilton and Donald MacKenzie, Daniel Skinner and Donald MacKenzie all Balintore.

 August 1864.
 A herring boat from Hilton of Cadboll was broken to pieces at Portliach, no lives were lost.

 January 1865.
 There has been at great storm in Scotland, in Balintore the barometer was seen to drop as low as 28 37.